HealthIntersections/fhirserver/README.md

 ### FPC / Lazarus

-The code compiles using FPC 3.3.1 / Lazarus 2.1.0 (or more recent).
-The code depends on some recent bug fixes so older versions are probably not supported.
+The code compiles using the trunk versions of FPC + Lazarus.
+In time, it would be good to transit to the stable version, but compiling depends on bug fixes in FPC that are not in stable yet

 The FhirServer depends on the following other GitHub repositories:
 * https://github.com/dezlov/PascalTZ
 * https://github.com/grahamegrieve/delphi-markdown